 The internet is full of fabulous facts about everything from current events to the history basket weaving and filet mignon fun facts.
 Because of this, as we research for our daily content on food trucks, food carts and street food, we stumble upon some items of knowledge that we just did not know.

-For today’s Did You Know fun food facts we will look at Filet Mignon.
+For today’s Did You Know we will look at Filet Mignon fun facts.

 FILET MIGNON FUN FACTS.
 The filet mignon is from the small end of the tenderloin area of the animal, which is non-weight bearing and not toughened by exercise, resulting in extremely tender meat.

 - The name is French for “cute filet” with “filet” meaning thick, boneless slice and mignon meaning “dainty.”